Travel tips and town map

 Trains to Italy and several parts of Switzerland

 The Simplon Pass to Italy starts in Brig, so travelers to and from Italy have been passing through Brig for centuries.
 Brig is the border station for trains to and from Italy.
-You can reach Milano in less than 2 hours.
+You can reach Milano in about 2 hours.

 Many trains to various destinations in Switzerland stop in Brig as well.
 Examples are:

-- The Glacier Express to Andermatt, Chur and St. Moritz.
+- The Glacier Express in the directions of Zermatt (this is just a short section) or of Andermatt, Chur and St. Moritz.

-- The Lötschberg mountain train.
-It allows you to reach Spiez, Thun, Bern and Interlaken in the north of Switzerland.
+- The Lötschberg mountain train: a scenic way to reach Spiez, Thun, Bern and Interlaken in the north of Switzerland.
 Even quicker is the Lötschberg Base Tunnel connection to Spiez.

 - The connection to Montreux on Lake Geneva.